Problem-4 (Constant production and change in sales – variable and absorption costing)

 = $4.00

-If the company sells 60,000 units in second month, the sales of the second month will be more than production.
-In that case, the fixed manufacturing overhead cost deferred in inventory in first month will be released from inventory in the second month and the net operating income under absorption costing will be less than the net operating income under variable costing.
+If Fine Producers sold 60,000 units in the second month, its sales would exceed its production of 50,000 units.
+In that case, the fixed manufacturing overhead cost deferred in inventory in the first month under absorption costing would be released in the second month.
+Hence, the company’s net operating income under absorption costing would be less than that under variable costing.
+To further explain this difference in net operating income, we can prepare a reconciliation schedule as follows:

 Leave a comment